Draktir/Boxel-client/README.md

 Boxel-client is a client library for [boxel](https://github.com/verizoncraft/boxel).

-Boxel-client allows your Minecraft plugin to connect to a boxel server and draw the "boxels" it provides on a "screen" made of blocks.
+Boxel-client allows your Minecraft plugin to connect to a boxel server and draw boxelized images to an in-game screen made of blocks.

 What does it do?
 ----------------